ChariteExpMri/antx2/README.md

 Copyright (C) 2019 Stefan Koch &lt; [stefan.koch@charite.de](mailto:stefan.koch@charite.de)&gt; and Philipp Boehm-Sturm &lt; [philipp.boehm-sturm@charite.de](mailto:philipp.boehm-sturm@charite.de)&gt;
 ANTx2 is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
 ANTx2 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with ANTx2.
-If not, see &lt; [http://www.gnu.org/licenses/old-licenses/gpl-2.0](http://www.gnu.org/licenses/old-licenses/gpl-2.0)&gt;.
+For more information see [here](http://www.gnu.org/licenses/old-licenses/gpl-2.0](http://www.gnu.org/licenses/old-licenses/gpl-2.0).